Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 , are replaced with the corresponding tags).- plot_folder: str, optional

 Path to the folder to store figures.
-Defaults to
+By default, uses

 is replaced with the default ESMValTool plot directory (i.e.,output_dir/plots/diagnostic_name/script_name/